 It’s rare to perform the same surgery on both a husband and wife, but almost unheard of to do so within the same week.

 Nancy Juarez and Edinson Latorre are doubly thankful this holiday season.
-The couple was surprised when Edinson, only 56 years old, was told he needed double bypass heart surgery this past summer.
+The couple was surprised when Edinson, only 56 years old, was told he needed double bypass heart surgery by his cardiologist Gordon Fried, DO, Vice Chair of Cardiology at LVH–Pocono.
 The real shock came a few weeks later when Nancy, only 50 and an avid kickboxer, was rushed to the emergency room at Lehigh Valley Hospital (LVH)–Pocono, needing the same surgery.

 According to cardiothoracic surgeon Laszlo Fuzesi, MD, Associate Chief, Cardiothoracic Surgery at LVH–Pocono, it’s rare to perform the same surgery on both a husband and wife, but almost unheard of to do so within the same week.
 “I don’t recall ever performing the exact same surgery on spouses, and certainly not in the same week,” Fuzesi says.